TULiberalArts/Economics/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
   As a full-time or part-time student at the College of Liberal Arts, earn your MA or PhD in Economics.
 Review our admissions process and graduate resources.
 keywords: 'MA, Phd, economics, analysis, admissions, resources'
 # custom variables
-sidebar: true
-sidebar_content: sidebars/graduate.html
+sidebar: sidebars/graduate.html
 ---
 Earn an economics [masters degree](#ma-in-economics) or [doctoral degree](#phd-in-economics) as a full-time or part-time student at the College of Liberal Arts.
 Not ready to apply just yet?
 Find all the answers you need about the [admissions process](#admissions-process) and review our [graduate resources](#graduate-resources).